euchungmsft/envoy-proxy-config/README.md

 - except for reads, all reads goes to cluser 1
 - rest of all requests goes to cluster 1

-Becareful with connection configs for both clusters
+Be mindful of connection configs for both clusters

 ```
     connect_timeout: 0.5s